Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

 # Speed Limit Assignment to Crash Points

-This repository contains a script that assigns speed limit data from street segments to crash points.
+This repository contains a series of scripts that assign speed limit data from street segments and the AWS database to crash points.
 The script uses ArcPy to perform spatial analysis within ArcGIS Pro, ensuring accurate speed limit assignments, even at intersections where multiple streets may intersect.

+# Final Code

+The final Code contains the most recent attempt.
+All the other numbered attempts are kept for personal records and show the process to the final version of the code.

 ## Features